HdkTkhs/Vmol/README.md

 !
 Units are in atomic units.

 !
-The LJ parameters (sigma and epsilon) can be somewhat arbitrary chosen because this input file is ! for one-point calculations at its isolation.
+The LJ parameters (sigma and epsilon) can be chosen somewhat arbitrarily because this input file is ! for one-point calculations at its isolation.
 Note, however, the LJ-sigma parameters are used in the OPTFC.f ! or OPTFC1.f routines to optimize the fractional charge on each atom.
 The charges are used to determine the boundary ! conditions of the Hartree potential.
 Thus, the choice of the atomic size is not critical for the !
 KS-DFT calculations.
   ```
   3. PS_DATA/    (directory that contains pseudopotential database [NCPS](http://www.bandstructure.jp/readmee.html))